Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Christmas in Milan| ©Luca Libralato

-If you are in Milan on December 5, you have a mandatory appointment in Piazza del Duomo, as the traditional lighting of the Christmas tree takes place every year.
+If you are in Milan on December 5, you have a mandatory appointment in Piazza del Duomo, as the traditional Christmas tree lighting takes place every year.
 This is an event full of color and joy that gives way to the lighting of all the streets of the city.

-Once you are in the Duomo, you will be amazed by the imposing Christmas tree: its branches covered with snow, the hundreds of ornaments hanging and the brightness of the lights.
-Undoubtedly, a true visual spectacle that you should note among the 10 things to see and do in Milan's Duomo square.
+The imposing Christmas tree will surprise you with its snow-covered branches, the hundreds of ornaments hanging and the brightness of the lights.
+Undoubtedly, a true visual spectacle that you should note among the 10 things to see and do in Milan's Duomo Square at Christmas.

-In addition, that day you will get a flea market in the vicinity to taste sweets and Italian street food.
-You can also buy souvenirs, Christmas items and winter clothing.
+In addition, a flea market is set up in the surrounding area that day for you to taste sweets and Italian street food.
+You can also buy souvenirs, Christmas items and winter clothes.
+And while you are in the area, I recommend you to book a guided tour of the Duomo of Milan which is really the protagonist of the square.

-Book your guided tour of the Milan Duomo
+Book your guided tour of the Duomo of Milan

 View from the Branca Tower| ©Andrey Salikov